Search Close Search

 Helping to navigate between the Emergency Department and subspecialty diabetes care

 This study was the first of its kind to evaluate the benefits of continuous glucose monitoring (CGM) for Emergency Room patients.
-Endocrinologist Mark O’Connor, MD, and Emergency Department physician Laurel O'Connor, MD, analyzed whether CGM will successfully keep people from returning to the hospital with diabetes-related issues once they have been discharged from the ER.
+Endocrinologist Mark O’Connor, MD, and Emergency Department physician Laurel O'Connor, MD, analyzed whether CGM would help prevent people with diabetes from returning to the hospital with diabetes-related issues after discharge from the ER.
 Participants included people with pre-existing diabetes as well as those who arrived at the ER undiagnosed.

 Improving the Inpatient Blood Glucose Management Program